Probation procedure for non-academic staff

 MONITORING PROGRESS

-The following points can be used, where appropriate, to monitor the probationer's progress (see section 5 - Responsibilities under Human Resources for additional guidance on monitoring progress):
+The following points can be used, where appropriate, to monitor the probationer's progress:

-a.
-Work output - Is the probationer making steady progress in the amount of work which is being done?
+- Work output – Check the probationer is making steady progress

-c.
-Attendance - What is the probationer's record for punctuality, attendance and sickness absence?
+- Attendance - Check the probationer's record for punctuality, attendance and sickness absence

-d.
-Collect feedback to provide a wider assessment - Do colleagues (and students where the role is student-facing) feel that a good working relationship has been established?
+- Collect feedback to provide a wider assessment – Check that colleagues (and students where the role is student-facing) feel that a good working relationship has been established

 Line managers are advised to provide feedback and any actions (in writing), to the probationer.
-If there are aspects of performance identified as needing improvement these should be discussed with the probationer as soon as possible, rather than waiting until the formal probation meeting, and advice and assistance given as to how to rectify them.
-Line managers may liaise with their Assistant HR Business Partner, as appropriate, on this.
+If there are aspects of performance identified as needing improvement these must be discussed with the probationer as soon as possible, rather than waiting until the formal probation meeting.
+Feedback must be clear, specific and constructive, with advice and assistance given as to how to rectify any issues.
+Line managers may liaise with the HR Business Partnering team, as appropriate.

 The College reserves the right to terminate employment during the probation period at any time.
-If there are serious concerns that arise prior to the Mid-term Review or Final Review, line managers should contact their Director of Professional Services department/Director of Operations/Principal Investigator/Teaching and Collaborations Manager (as appropriate to the staff group) and HR at the earliest opportunity so that appropriate support can be given.
+If there are serious concerns that arise prior to the Mid-term Review or Final Review, line managers must contact their Director of Professional Services/Director of Operations/Principal Investigator (as appropriate to the staff group) and HR at the earliest opportunity so that appropriate support can be given.

 MID-TERM REVIEW

-At the mid-point of the probation period the line manager should complete a more formal review of the probationer's progress.
-This review is mandatory for Professional and Support staff and Research-only staff and is strongly recommended for all Teaching and Scholarship staff (recognising the need for flexibility in managing the latter group).
-This review is particularly important in cases where the line manager considers the probationer to be falling below the required standard of performance and needs additional support.
-At this juncture the line manager must complete the Mid-term review section of the Probation form (Word) (Birkbeck staff only), and give a copy to the probationer.
+At the mid-point of the probation period the line manager must meet with the probationer to complete and discuss a formal review of the probationer's progress using the Probation form (Word) (Birkbeck staff only).
+This review is mandatory.
+It is particularly important in cases where the line manager considers the probationer to be falling below the required standard of performance and needs additional support.

-If this review indicates that progress has not been entirely satisfactory, the line manager should discuss with the probationer the aspects of performance which need improvement and seek to agree clear objectives and timescales within which they can be reviewed.
+If the review indicates that progress has not been entirely satisfactory, the line manager must discuss with the probationer the aspects of performance and/or conduct which need improvement and seek to agree clear objectives and timescales within which they can be reviewed.
 The probationer will be asked if they consider that any further support and/or training is necessary to enable them to complete tasks to the standards expected of them and this will be discussed and arranged where appropriate.

-If there are serious concerns about the probationer's performance or conduct, the line manager should make it clear to the probationer that failure to improve performance/conduct to the required standard may result in the extension of the probation period and/or non-confirmation in post and the termination of their employment.
-It is advised that timescales for improvement and the possibility of extending the probation period are discussed with the probationer and confirmed in writing.
-In the case of T&S staff concerns/issues should be raised by the line manager, who can seek advice from their HR Business Partnering Team.
+If there are serious concerns about the probationer's performance and/or conduct, the line manager must make it clear to the probationer that failure to improve performance/conduct to the required standard may result in non-confirmation in post and the termination of their employment or a short extension of the probation period.
+The line manager must discuss timescales for improvement and the possibility of extending the probation period with the probationer and confirm these in writing.

 The Mid-term Review is an opportunity to remind the probationer to complete the mandatory training, if they have not already done so.

-Line managers should consider scheduling follow up feedback within an appropriate timeframe.
-A brief record should be kept of improvements made or of difficulties in achieving set goals.
-The probationer should be made aware that such a record is being kept.
+Line managers must schedule follow up feedback within an appropriate timeframe.
+A brief written record must be kept of improvements made or of difficulties in achieving set goals.
+The probationer must be made aware that such a record is being kept.

 FINAL REVIEW

-Approximately one month before the end of the probation period the line manager will hold a Final Review meeting with the probationer.
+Approximately one month before the end of the probation period the line manager must hold a Final Review meeting with the probationer.
 The probationer does not automatically pass probation at the end of the probation period.
 They may only pass probation once the Final Review meeting has taken place.
-After the meeting the line manager must submit the Final review section of the Probation form (Word) (Birkbeck staff only) to the appropriate Assistant HR Business Partner.
+After the meeting the line manager must submit the Final Review section of the Probation form (Word) (Birkbeck staff only) to the HR Business Partnering team.
 This report will include written notification to HR that:

-- the probationer should be confirmed in post; or
+- the probationer must be confirmed in post; or

 - the line manager will be extending the probation period; or